-Patients can order their own meals directly in the room, without the need of a staff member to visit and take meal orders.
-Requests can be made via the in-room system, accessed through the nurse call handset and your television.
+Patients can order their own meals directly in the room, without the need for a staff member to visit and take meal orders.
+Requests can be made via the in-room entertainment system, accessed through the nurse call handset and your television.
+For a written step-by-step instructions on how to order your meals through the in-room entertainment system, please ask a staff member.

 If you are bringing food into the hospital, please check with a member of staff prior to consuming, as food may interfere with your care, including some medications.
+Additionally, if you are bringing in your own food into the hospital, there is an option to 'opt out' of hospital meals -please alert staff if you do not wish to receive a hospital meal.